 Step 3: Using the CSV Importer to Load Data from Excel to Jira

-When managing your data from Excel to Jira, you will frequently need to create a large number of tasks.
+When managing your data for Jira bulk upload from Excel, you will frequently need to create a large number of tasks.
 Creating them one at a time will take a long time and effort, and it is not necessary.
 If you learn how to use a CSV importer, it won’t take long to create/update hundreds or thousands of tasks hence making exporting data from Excel to Jira simple

 Now, with your file ready, all you need to do is use the CSV Importer in Jira to import your data.
 You can do this by going to the Jira Administration > System > External System Import > Export.

 This is how you seamlessly integrate Microsoft Excel to Jira and start importing your data with ease!

 This article provided you with a step-by-step guide to help you connect Microsoft Excel to Jira with ease.
 It also provided you with an in-depth understanding of both platforms, along with a detailed list of features these platforms have in store for you.